appoctopus/JavascriptSnippets/README.md

 # JavascriptSnippet

 ## Project Title
 JavaScriptSnippet is a Github repo that has a collection of JavaScript Snippets.
-The repo is also a source code home for the JSSnippet mobile app.
+Your daily dose of JavaScript tips and tricks and knowledge.

 ## Description